 5G coverage maps compared

 Verizon was the first carrier to launch true 5G mobile network in the US, with the other carriers following suit shortly after.
-Now, T-Mobile has the most 5G coverage in the country as you can see from the 5G coverage maps below.
+Now, T-Mobile has the most 5G coverage in the country as you can see from the 5G coverage maps below, and AT&T comes in second.
 Sprint customers with compatible 5G phones also have access to T-Mobile’s 5G network.

 Verizon 5G coverage map

 According to Opensignal, Verizon’s 5G network is the fastest of all major U.S. carriers, with download speeds clocking in at over 722Mbps on average.
 However, when it comes to 5G coverage maps, Verizon still has a long way to go compared to the likes of T-Mobile.

 Currently, Verizon’s 5G coverage map includes cities in: